jenspfahl/anotherpass-browserextension/README.md

 # Use Cases (outline)

+The use cases are implemented by utilizing the [ANOTHERpass Credential Server API](https://github.com/jenspfahl/ANOTHERpass/blob/rc-2.0.0/SERVER-API-SPEC.md).

 ## Link Extension with the App

 To achieve a maximum of security the extension and the app must be linked before usage.
 That basically means both parties exchange certain keys to ensure a secure communication.